coreydevinanderson/ETL_project_T7/README.md

 > gdf = geopd.GeoDataFrame(df, geometry = 'geometry')

-See the Documentation word doc for more explanations and step by step ETL process
+See the Documentation pdf for more explanations and step by step ETL process